dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 if a server was told to load a napp, then it would pull in the schemas, and the implementations would be lazy loaded.

+change the stream tool call type to first return a path to a resource to watch for the stream, and then pull down the stream from that ?